-Alopecia areata it is a term that is used for the hair loss that is seen when our immune system attacks hair follicles by mistake.
+Alopecia areata is a term that is used for hair loss that is seen when our immune system attacks hair follicles by mistake.
 This type of attack by the immune system is normally not permanent.
-Dermatologists are actually unaware ofea the fact that why our immune system attacks hair follicles.
+Dermatologists are actually unaware of the fact that why our immune system attacks hair follicles.

 When a person is suffering from Alopecia areata then he usually experiences the following symptoms:

 Patchy hair loss: The first and foremost sign that you will observe is one or more coin-sized, round, bald patches at the part of your body where you had hair previously.
-At the same time you will also start to observe clumps of hair at your pillow when you wake up in the morning.
-These these clumps will also be seen at your shoulders.
+At the same time, you will also start to observe clumps of hair on your pillow when you wake up in the morning.
+These clumps will also be seen at your shoulders.

-Exclamation mark hairs: Sometimes, people notice several small sized hair present at the edges of the bald spots.
-You can recognize such type of hair quite easily as they are thinner at the edges having the shape of the exclamation mark.
+Exclamation mark hairs: Sometimes, people notice several small-sized hairs present at the edges of the bald spots.
+You can recognize such types of hair quite easily as they are thinner at the edges having the shape of the exclamation mark.

-Widespread hair fall: In some cases it has been observed that with the passage of time, the sufferers of Alopecia areata become bald.
+Widespread hair falls: In some cases, it has been observed that with the passage of time, the sufferers of Alopecia areata become bald.
 A few of them lose their body hair completely.
 However, complete baldness is not very common.

-According to the hair experts this type of hair loss is in fact autoimmune condition in which human immune system attacks the hair follicles.
+According to the hair experts, this type of hair loss is in fact autoimmune condition in which the human immune system attacks the hair follicles.
 A number of dermatologists are of the view that it is a genetic problem, but its real cause is yet to be identified.

 It is seen that the medications available in homeopathy are quite effective to deal with the issue of Alopecia areata.
 Here is a list of some of the medicines that are known to be quite efficient against this problem: